Searching for comets on the World Wide Web: The orbit of 17P/Holmes from the behavior of photographers: Discussion

 \acknowledgements We are very sad that Sam Roweis (Toronto, Google, NYU) was not here to collaborate on this project, after co-creating with us \An; he influenced every aspect of this project.
-We obtained ideas, feedback, or code from Michael Blanton (NYU), Jo Bovy (NYU), Daniel Foreman-Mackey (NYU), Jonathan Goodman (NYU), Fengji Hou (NYU), Iain Murray (Edinburgh), and Christopher Stumm (Microsoft).
-We benefitted from the activity of a very large number of astrophotographers and Web citizens, but in particular we got permissions to show images from John F.~Pane, Stephane Zoll, Thorsten Boeckel, Vincent Jacques, Babek Tafreshi, Per Magnus Hed\'en, Jimmy Westlake, Vicent Peris, Paolo Berardi, Fay Saunders, Dave Kodama, Tyler Allred, Joe Orman, Ivan Eder, Ray Shapp, Flemming R.~Ovesen, Torben Taustrup, and Bruce Card.
+We obtained ideas, feedback, or code from Michael Blanton (NYU), Jo Bovy (NYU/IAS), Daniel Foreman-Mackey (NYU), Jonathan Goodman (NYU), Fengji Hou (NYU), Iain Murray (Edinburgh), and Christopher Stumm (Microsoft/Etsy).
+We offer sincere thanks to our anonymous reviewer for very detailed and thoughtful comments that spurred many improvements to the manuscript.
+We benefited from the activity of a very large number of astrophotographers and Web citizens, but in particular we got permission to show images from John F.~Pane, Stephane Zoll, Thorsten Boeckel, Vincent Jacques, Babek Tafreshi, Per Magnus Hed\'en, Jimmy Westlake, Vicent Peris, Paolo Berardi, Fay Saunders, Dave Kodama, Tyler Allred, Joe Orman, Ivan Eder, Ray Shapp, Flemming R.~Ovesen, Torben Taustrup, and Bruce Card.
 This work was supported in part by NASA (grant NNX08AJ48G), the NSF (grant AST-0908357), and a Research Fellowship of the Humboldt Foundation.
-This research made use of the \project{SAO/NASA Astrophysics Data System}, the \YWS\ service, the Jet Propulsion Lab \project{Horizons} service, the \project{Python} programming language, and open-source software in the \project{numpy}, \project{scipy}, \project{matplotlib}, \project{MarkovPy}, \project{pYsearch}, and \project{WCSlib} projects.
+This research made use of the \project{SAO/NASA Astrophysics Data System}, the \YWS\ service, the Jet Propulsion Lab \project{Horizons} service, the \project{Python} programming language, and open-source software in the \project{numpy}, \project{scipy}, \project{matplotlib}, \project{emcee}, \project{pYsearch}, and \project{WCSlib} projects.
 All code and data used in this project are available from the authors upon request.